On Accountability…

 The video cites UUA documents and UU leadership speeches, going back to 2015, that show that serious accountability with consequences is a key part of a long-stated desire on the part of UUA leaders to transform the very nature of the denomination.

-An example of this vision was expressed by incoming UUA President Rev. Dr. Sofia Betancourt during the Accountability, Justice, and Wholeness panel discussion at General Assembly last June, when she said “Covenant without consequences is not actually Covenant”.
+An example of this vision was expressed by UUA President Rev. Dr. Sofia Betancourt during the Accountability, Justice, and Wholeness panel discussion at General Assembly in June 2024, when she said “Covenant without consequences is not actually Covenant”.

 The Bylaws governing membership are not in Article II – they are in Article III.
-We probably will not know exactly how accountability would work until next year because proposing changes to Article III will be the task of the Bylaws Renewal Team, and they are just starting their work.
+We will not know exactly how accountability would work until GA 2025 when the Bylaws Renewal team is scheduled to report out their work.
+It was originally scheduled for GA 2024, but it is likely they postponed their report out because they wanted Article II to be finalized.

 What we know at this point is that the Bylaws Renewal Team is specifically charged with providing accountability in the rest of the Bylaws.
 It is logical to assume that they would not have been given that specific instruction in their charge if accountability in Article II is merely intended to be a statement of ‘best intentions’.